 Slope Forest Terrestrial Caves Slope forest is a well-developed, closed canopy forest of upland hardwoods on steep slopes, bluffs, and in sheltered ravines within the Apalachicola River drainage.
 Slope forests have extremely high tree and shrub diversity, largely because of their mixture of cold temperate and warm temperate elements.
 Tree density is relatively high, inducing much competition for space, water, sunlight and nutrients.
 The combination of densely shaded slopes and cool, moist microclimates produces conditions that are conducive for the growth of many plant species that are more typical of the Piedmont and Southern Appalachian Mountains.
 These include mountain laurel, black walnut (Juglans nigra), wild hydrangea (Hydrangea arborescens), sweet-shrub (Calycanthus floridus), burningbush (Euonymus atropurpureus), heartleaf (Hexastylis arifolia), common maidenhair fern (Adiantum capillus-veneris), smooth Solomon's seal (Polygonatum biflorum), liverleaf (Hepatica nobilis), white baneberry (Actaea pachypoda), perfoliate bellwort (Uvularia perfoliata), bloodroot (Sanguinaria canadensis), false hellebore (Veratrum woodii), Canadian lousewort (Pedicularis canadensis), wild comfrey (Cynoglossum virginianum), downy rattlesnake plantain (Goodyera pubescens), American bladdernut (Staphylea trifolia), and eastern leatherwood (Dirca palustris).
 Slope forest occurs in areas with substantial topographic relief.
 Soils are generally composed of sands, sandy-clays, or clayey-sands with substantial organics and occasionally calcareous components.
 The Cody Scarp crosses the range of slope forest near its southern extent along the Big Sweetwater Creek.
-The Apalachicola Bluffs and Ravines Preserve and Torreya State Park in Liberty County are exemplary sites for slope forest (FNAI 2010).
-Terrestrial caves are cavities below the surface that lack standing water.
-These caves develop in areas of karst topography; water moves through underlying limestone, dissolving it and creating fissures and caverns.
-Most caves have stable internal environments with tempe Upland Hardwood Forests (FNAI 2010).
-Upland hardwood forests are described as having a well-developed, closed-canopy dominated by deciduous hardwood trees such as southern magnolia (Magnolia grandiflora), pignut hickory (Carya glabra), sweetgum (Liquidambar styraciflua), Florida maple (Acer saccharum ssp. floridanum), live oak (Quercus virginiana), American beech (Fagus grandifolia), white oak (Q. alba), spruce pine (Pinus glabra), and others.
+The Apalachicola Bluffs and Ravines Preserve and Torreya State Park in Liberty County are exemplary sites for slope forest (FNAI 2010). with temperature and humidity levels remaining fairly constant.
+In areas where light is present, some plants may exist, although these are mostly limited to mosses, liverworts, ferns, and algae.
+Subterranean natural communities such as terrestrial caves are extremely fragile because the fauna they support are adapted to stable environments and do not tolerate environmental changes (FNAI 2010).
+Upland Hardwood Forests Upland hardwood forests are described as having a well-developed, closed-canopy dominated by deciduous hardwood trees such as southern magnolia (Magnolia grandiflora), pignut hickory (Carya glabra), sweetgum (Liquidambar styraciflua), Florida maple (Acer saccharum ssp. floridanum), live oak (Quercus virginiana), American beech (Fagus grandifolia), white oak (Q. alba), spruce pine (Pinus glabra), and others.
 This community occurs on mesic soils in areas sheltered from fire, on slopes above river floodplains, in smaller areas on the sides of sinkholes, and occasionally on rises within floodplains.
 It typically supports a diversity of shade-tolerant shrubs, and a sparse groundcover.
 Upland hardwoods occur throughout the Florida Panhandle and can be found in upland portions of the watershed (FNAI 2010).
 Wet Flatwoods Wet flatwoods are pine forests with a sparse or absent midstory.
 The typically dense groundcover of hydrophytic grasses, herbs, and low shrubs occurring in wet flatwoods can vary depending on the fire history of the system.
 Wet flatwoods occur in the ecotones between mesic flatwoods and shrub bogs, wet prairies, dome swamps, or strand swamps and are common throughout most of Florida.
 Wet flatwoods also occur in broad, low flatlands, frequently within a mosaic of other communities.
-Wet Flatwoods often occupy large areas of relatively inaccessible land, providing suitable habitat for the Florida black bear (Ursus americanus floridanus), as well as a host of rare and endemic plant species (FNAI 2010).
-This community type is found interspersed throughout the Apalachicola National Forest (FDEP 2008).
+Wet Flatwoods often occupy large areas of relatively inaccessible land, providing suitable habitat for the Florida black bear (Ursus americanus floridanus), as well as a host of rare and endemic plant species.
+This community type is found interspersed throughout the Apalachicola National Forest (FNAI 2010).